 Residents are referred or transferred to other health services as required.
 Residents are assessed before entry to the service to confirm their level of care.
-The clinical manager, unit manager and registered nurses are responsible for the assessment, development, and evaluation of care plans.
+The registered nurses are responsible for the assessment, development, and evaluation of care plans.
 Care plans were individualised and based on the residents' assessed needs.
 Interventions were appropriate and evaluated promptly.